richardcrng/conspiracy-rtdb/README.md

 As a game, Conspiracy can be played entirely without modern technology.
 Get a group of friends together, get some playing cards (or good ol' fashioned pen and paper), and follow the [original write-up of the game](https://wiki.mafiascum.net/index.php?title=Conspiracy).

-This Conspiracy web app ([https://play-conspiracy.web.app](https://play-conspiracy.web.app)) has been built to make it even easier to play with friends:
+This Conspiracy web app ([https://play-conspiracy.web.app](https://play-conspiracy.web.app)) has been built to make it *even easier to play with a group of friends*:
-- Everybody can play at once - no need for a neutral moderator;
+- **Everybody can play at once** - no need for a neutral moderator;
-- Get to the action more quickly - less setup faff in allocating roles;
+- **Get to the action more quickly** - less setup faff in allocating roles;
-- Simpler to follow - win conditions automatically applied to players.
+- **Simpler to follow** - win conditions automatically applied to players.

 ## Summary
 There are two possible states of the game: